Meet the Academic Team

 Dr Desiré Dalton

-Desiré has worked for the past thirteen years as a molecular ecologist, her research focus is the development and application of genetic tools to wildlife conservation management and forensics.
+Desiré has worked for the past thirteen years as a molecular ecologist, her research focus on the development and application of genetic tools to wildlife conservation management and forensics.

 Dr Nur Haliza Hassan

-I have vast experience as Scientific Officer at Forensic DNA Laboratory.
-My experience covers various aspects of laboratory examination and analysis relating to Forensic Biology and DNA profiling on biological samples such as bloodstains, seminal stains, hair and bones which encountered in the investigation of murder, suspicious deaths, assault, rape and other sexual offences.
-However, now I’m excited to expand my research areas in Plant Forensic (will be working on orchid species) and Diatoms in Forensic Investigation.
+Haliza has considerable experience as a Scientific Officer at Forensic DNA Laboratories.
+Her experience covers various aspects of laboratory examination and analysis relating to Forensic Biology and DNA profiling on biological samples such as bloodstains, seminal stains, hair and bones, which are encountered in the investigation of murder, suspicious deaths, assault, rape and other sexual offences.
+However, recently, she has been excited to expand her research into plants (specifically orchid species) and Diatoms in Forensic Investigation.

 Dr Jens Holtvoeth